netdata/blog/blog/2023-01-17-mongodb-monitoring.md

 ![image](https://user-images.githubusercontent.com/24860547/212877136-bc34c31f-827a-4366-9a5c-8907b9a5de82.png)

 ### Database Collections
  - The number of collections in the specified database on the MongoDB server.
-Monitoring this metric can help identify the usage patterns of the database and potential performance issues.

 ### Database Indexes
  - The number of indexes in the specified database on the MongoDB server.
-Monitoring this metric can help identify the usage patterns of the database and potential performance issues.

 ### Database Views
  - The number of views in the specified database on the MongoDB server.
-Monitoring this metric can help identify the usage patterns of the database and potential performance issues.

 ### Database Documents
  - The number of documents in the specified database on the MongoDB server.
-Monitoring this metric can help identify the usage patterns of the database and potential performance issues.

 ### Database Storage Size
  - The storage size of the specified database on the MongoDB server.
-Monitoring this metric can help identify if the database is using an appropriate amount of storage.

 ### Replication Lag
  - The amount of lag in replication on the MongoDB server.
-Monitoring this metric can help identify if the server is experiencing performance issues related to replication.

 ### Replication Heartbeat Latency
  - The latencies of replication heartbeats on the MongoDB server.
-Monitoring this metric can help identify if the server is experiencing performance issues related to replication.

 ### Replication Node Ping
  - The latencies of pings to replication nodes on the MongoDB server.
-Monitoring this metric can help identify if the server is experiencing performance issues related to replication.

 ### Shard Nodes Count
  - The number of nodes in the specified shard on the MongoDB server.
-Monitoring this metric can help identify the usage patterns of the shard and potential performance issues.

 ### Shard Databases Status
  - The status of the databases in the specified shard on the MongoDB server.
-Monitoring this metric can help identify if there are issues with the databases in the shard.

 ### Chunks
  - The number of chunks in the specified shard on the MongoDB server.
-Monitoring this metric can help identify the usage patterns of the shard and potential performance issues.

 ## Troubleshooting MongoDB with Netdata